Select Page

 Missionaries in Comalapa: Elder Frischknecht, Elder Argueta, Elder Choc, and Elder Richman

-Here’s our district report for December 1975.
-That month, I taught 130 lessons in 99 hours, with 64 hours study time, and 264 total proselyting hours.
-My best teaching day was with Elder Choc.
-We committed to teaching 10 lessons in one day with 10 hours contacting time.
+I loved working with Elder Choc.
+One day, we committed to teaching 10 lessons.
 I remember we ran from door to door to find people to teach, and by about 9:00pm we had taught nine lessons.
 We needed one more lesson, and we said we would reach the goal even if we had to teach a drunk in the street.
 We finally found a man at home who agreed to let us in and hear our message.
 Part way through the lesson, we realized that the man had been drinking.
 So, we did get our ten lessons and we did teach a man who was drunk!

 Elder Richman and Elder Choc heading out for a day working in the fields to meet people